oktadev/okta-blog/README.md

 npm run dev
 ```

 This command removes all posts from the local development environment except those dated within the last two weeks.
+If you pass in a file name (or comma-separated list of filenames), it'll keep those too.

 ### Restoring Deleted Posts Before Pushing to GitHub